sanahmuz/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Find all empty fils and dirs in current dir and subdir, only names are shown,hidden fils shown, one file name per line List all fils with .gif exte in current dir and subdirs, hidden files shown only files shown, names of fils shown not exte, fils sorted by bytes, but file aaa is b4 bbb, file .b is b4 a, file Rona is after jay
-Decode acrostics that use 1st letter of each line
+Decode acrostics that use 1st letter of each line Parse web servers logs in TSV format as input and display 11 hosts or IP addresses which did the most requests